RIVN

 FAQ

-RIVN is fairly valued relative to its current financial reality but could be undervalued if its growth plans materialize.
-Its Price-to-Sales ratio of 4.34x is near the bottom of its own historical range (from 2.28x to 18.90x), suggesting the market has priced in significant execution risk.
-Compared to profitable legacy automakers, it trades at a premium, but versus its pre-profitability EV peers, the multiple reflects skepticism.
-The valuation implies the market expects substantial revenue growth (to the $37+ billion analyst estimate range) but assigns a low probability to Rivian achieving it profitably.
-Therefore, it is not egregiously overvalued, but it is also not cheap given the massive losses and cash burn.
+RIVN is fairly valued relative to its current distressed fundamentals but potentially undervalued relative to its long-term optionality.
+Its primary valuation metric, the Price-to-Sales ratio of 4.34x, is near the lowest end of its historical range, suggesting the market has priced in significant deterioration.
+Compared to profitable legacy automakers, it trades at a premium, but for its growth stage and software/autonomy potential, the multiple reflects deep skepticism.
+The valuation implies the market expects either a successful turnaround or further significant downside.